patrickthesailorman/bowtie/README.md

     final UserClient userClient = restAdapter.create(UserClient.class);
     final User user = fakeClient.getUser("jdoe");

-See the FakeClient class in the tests for sample calls
+See the FakeClient class in the tests for sample calls.

+If method and parameter annotations are used, runtime annotations override the static values.

+Example:

+    public interface AnotherClient {

+	    @Http(
+	        method = Verb.GET,
+	        uriTemplate = "/pet/{guid}",
+	        headers = {
+	            @Header(name="X-SESSION-ID", value="55892d6d-77df-4617-b728-6f5de97f5752")
+	        }
+	    )
+	    public User getPet(@Header(name="X-SESSION-ID") String sessionId, @Path("guid") String guid);
+    }

+In the above example the value of sessionId passed into the request will be used, not the value from the method annoation.

 #Configuration
 Use the RestAdapterConfig to configure the RestAdapter.

+     final RestCache cache = GuavaRestCache.newDefaultCache();
      final RestAdapter restAdapter = RestAdapter.getNamedAdapter("user-client", RestAdapterConfig.custom()
        .withMessageSerializer(new JacksonMessageSerializer())
+       .withRestCache(cache)
        .withEncoding(Encoding.gzip)
        .build());

 ## MessageSerializers
 Use MessageSerializers to control how the request and responses are serialized.